ssbsukirat/medicine/Gastroenterology/Alimentary canal/Peptic Ulcer Disease.md

     - Omeprazole, esomeprazole, lansoprazole, rabeprazole, pantoprazole
     - Esomeprazole is S-enantiomer of Omeprazole
     - R isomer of lansoprazole is dexlansoprazole which has dual release system for GERD management
+    - Osemprazole lansoprazole
+        - longest in use
+        - Acid labile so enteric coated tablets
+        - Dissolved in small intestine at pH 6
+        - Lansoprazole as oral disintegrating capsules if dysphagia
+    - Omeprazole
+        - with sodium bicarbonate as powder given orally or feeding tube
+        - Sodium bicarbonate protects